musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Okay, I. I didn't really get what you said about the Sutta of Etpiso and the fact that the Buddha didn't like.

-**Dhammarato:** Yes, it's in Sutra number 12.
+**Dhammarato:** Yes, it's in sutta number 12.
 I invite you to read it carefully where he says, how can people get the Four Noble Truths and And believe this about me, because that's all noble truths.
 He does not.
 He does not teach that he's a seer of the world.
 He does not teach that he's a trainer of all people, Davis.
 And.
 And men.
 He doesn't claim that.
 He only claims that he teaches just one thing, and that's the Four Noble Truths.

 **Anna:** Okay, okay.